In this article, you’ll learn how to make Elderflower Cordial and how to store it for several months.

 How long can you keep homemade elderflower cordial?

-If your bottle is sterile, and all your utensils are scrupulously clean, your syrup will last in the fridge for months.
+If your bottle is sterile, and all your utensils are scrupulously clean, your syrup will last in the fridge for up to three months.
+(See below for tricks if you’d like to make your cordial last even longer).

 The easiest way to sterilise any equipment beforehand is to run it through a dishwasher.

-You can also sterilise them in an oven, or use sterlising tablets such as Milton tablets.
+You can also sterilise them in an oven, in a pan of boiling water, or use sterilising tablets such as Milton tablets.

 What is in elderflower cordial?